 Athens mountains are not promoted that much, unfortunately for both Athenians and visitors.
-On Attica mountains you can find amazing monasteries, lakes, cable cars, even a Royal palace (!!!) and all these, about half- max. one hour from Athens center.
-Today all Athens mountains are preferred for Athenians as a place for Sunday excursions and food!
+On Attica mountains you can find amazing monasteries, lakes, cable cars, even a Royal palace (!!!) and all these, about half- max. one hour driving from Athens center.
+Today all Athens mountains are preferred for Athenians as a place for Sunday excursions and outdoor meals!

-Hymmetos is known since antiquity, and is 20 kilometers long.
+Hymmetus or Ymmitos is known since antiquity, and is about 20 kilometers long, located at the East Attica.
 Modern neighbourhoods that are located and you need to visit is Kaisariani (and its monastery) and Glyfada at the south.
 Moreover in Hymmetos Athens University campus is located.
 Pafsanias mentioned that Hymmetos had numerous beehives and today it is a protected area.

 There were many temples there and today monasteries, totally six.
 The most famous is Kaisariani Monastery.
 The rest are Ioannis o Kinigos, Asteriou, Ioannis Theologos, George Koutala and John the Baptist- Karea.

 Kesariani Monastery is located just two kilometers from Athens.
 It was built over a Demeter’s temple in 11th century, and is celebrated in November 21st.
 Michail Choniates recored the beekeeping tradition since 13th century.
 After 1204, the monastery belonged to Catholic church.
 After the Ottoman occupation, it became Orthodox again.
 Its Abbot was the person who made the translator between Accagioli and Turks.
 Georgio Pletho Gemistos was hosted here.